-The original IDP has been developed through an exhaustive process of engagement with various stakeholders and the review process included consultation with the community in identifying needs, prioritizing the needs and aligning it with the resources available to the municipality.
+The original IDP has been developed through an exhaustive process of engagement with various stakeholders and the review process included consultation with the community in identifying needs, prioritising the needs and aligning it with the resources available to the municipality.
 The resultant outcomes informed the design and implementation of municipal-wide projects and programmes, as well as the delivery of services, maintenance of infrastructure and responsibilities to stimulate growth and development.
-In this regard, the 2015/2016 municipal budget includes mainly projects regarding maintenance and provision of infrastructure.
-The Top Level Service Delivery Budget Implementation Plan (TL-SDBIP) to be approved for the 2015/16 financial year will reflect this pattern as well.
+In this regard, the 2015/2016 municipal budget includes mainly projects regarding maintenance and provision of infrastructure as is also reflected in the 2014/15 approved SDBIP.
+The SDBIP to be approved for the 2015/16 financial year will reflect this pattern as well.